giadar0/ITS-ICT_BigData/labs/17-Kafka_consumers/README.md

 ```

-And by opening a new terminal, start a new consumer in the same group
+And by opening a new terminal, start a new consumer

 ```console
 [vagrant@node2 ~]$ /usr/hdp/3.1.0.0-78/kafka/bin/kafka-console-consumer.sh \